sckott/cites/README.md

 * Search for a paper.
 Uses the CrossRef Metadata Search API, which allows POST requests of free form text.
 * Get a citation from a DOI.
 Uses CrossRef [citation formatting service](http://labs.crossref.org/citation-formatting-service/) to search for citation information.

 Each of the two above tasks are functions that you can use within Ruby, and are available from the command line/terminal so that you don't have to spin up Ruby.
 This latter use case I think is really powerful.
 That is, during a typical writing workflow (in which you are using bibtex formatted references) one can want a citation for their paper, and instead of opening up a browser and using Google Scholar or Web of Science, etc., you can quickly search in your terminal by doing e.g., `thor cite:search 'keywords that will help find the paper, including author, year, etc.'`.
 Which if matches will give you a DOI.
-Then you can do `thor cite:getcite DOI/string | pbcopy` and you get the bibtex reference in your clipboard.
+Then you can do `thor cite:get DOI/string | pbcopy` and you get the bibtex reference in your clipboard.
 Then just paste into your bibtex file or references manager.
 See more examples below.

 ## Dependencies